-The remuneration policy has been set and managed at a Group level.
-The policy is aligned to delivery of the Group's strategic objectives and establishes a set of principles which underpin the Group's reward structures for all Group employees as follows:
+The Group's remuneration policy is aligned to delivery of the Group's strategic objectives and establishes a set of principles which underpin the Group's reward structures for all Group colleagues as follows:

-- reward structures will promote the delivery of long-term sustainable returns, reflect and support the Group's underlying strategic goals and risk appetite and are comprised of both financial and non-financial targets; - reward will be performance-related, reflecting individual and business performance, including both what is delivered and the way in which results are achieved.
-However, the Group will adopt a prudent and considered approach when determining what portion of an employee's package should be performance-linked and/or variable; - reward structures will be straightforward and simple for everyone to understand; - remuneration packages will be set by reference to levels for comparable roles in comparable organisations.
+- reward structures will promote the delivery of long-term sustainable returns, reflect and support the Group's underlying strategic goals and risk appetite, and are comprised of both financial and non-financial targets; - reward will be performance-related, reflecting individual and business performance, including both what is delivered and the way in which results are achieved.
+However, the Group will adopt a prudent and considered approach when determining what portion of a colleague's package should be performance-linked and/or variable; - reward structures will be straightforward and transparent for everyone to understand; - remuneration packages will be set by reference to levels for comparable roles in comparable organisations.
 However, benchmark data will be only one of a number of factors that will determine remuneration packages; - reward structures will deliver an appropriate balance of fixed to variable pay in order to foster a performance culture, with the proportion of 'at risk' pay typically increasing with seniority.
 However, high levels of leverage are not appropriate for the Group; - reward structures will achieve a balance between short and long-term incentives.
-The balance between short and long-term incentive pay is largely driven by role and seniority, with generally a greater contribution to reward provided by long-term incentives for more senior employees; and - the Group is committed to ensuring that all employees have a fair and equal pay opportunity appropriate to their role. - The Group will strive to adhere to the highest standards of remuneration-related regulatory compliance and best practice guidelines, while ensuring that the Group's remuneration policies are appropriately tailored to its circumstances, challenges and strategic goals
+The balance between short and long-term incentive pay is largely driven by role and seniority, with generally a greater contribution to reward provided by long-term incentives for more senior colleagues; - the Group is committed to ensuring that all colleagues have a fair and equal pay opportunity appropriate to their role; - the Group will strive to adhere to the highest standards of remuneration-related regulatory compliance and best practice guidelines, while ensuring that the Group's remuneration policies are appropriately tailored to its circumstances, challenges and strategic goals; and - the Group holds itself to the high standards of corporate behaviour as a trusted, ethical and socially responsible business and is mindful of the need to maintain and build on these standards, and to avoid risk of negative publicity or reputational damage to the Group and its charitable owner through the implementation of its remuneration policy.

-Entitlement to share options, shares or variable components of remuneration
+B.1.7 Entitlement to share options, shares or variable components of remuneration